codacy-badger/movies/study-plan.md

 ## 📚 Study plan

-This project shows what I learnt about React, JavaScript and other tools.
+This project and my study-plan show what I learnt about React, JavaScript and other tools.

 ## React